explodingcamera/blog/content/rust-os/2-shell/index.md

 +++
 transparent = true
-title = "Operating Systems in Rust #2: Shell" description = "Creating a simple shell for our kernel to run commands and help us debug" date = 2023-07-08
+title = "Operating Systems in Rust #2: Shell" description = "Continuing with the kernel we started in the previous post, we'll add a simple shell and a global allocator to use heap allocated data structures." date = 2023-07-08 updated = 2024-03-01

 [taxonomies]
 tags = ["rust", "riscv", "kernel"]